 Step VI

-In placing Specials and Intervention on the grid, consider the attention span of students.
+In placing specials and intervention on the grid, consider the attention span of students.
 Create the opportunity for blocks of time for Reading/Language Arts and Mathematics.

 Phase II